 "Nature-based Solutions benefit mankind and biodiversity by looking at how ecosystems function"

-We join Benjamin Javaux, Head of Environmental Projects at SUEZ Group, to talk about how the company incorporates biodiversity in its decision-making processes, makes it a driver of performance and develops solutions to better protect the natural world.
+We join Benjamin Javaux, Head of Environment at SUEZ Water France, to talk about how the company incorporates biodiversity in its decision-making processes, makes it a driver of performance and develops solutions to better protect the natural world.

 Earth’s biodiversity is decreasing at an alarming rate.
 What is the scientific basis for this observation?In 2019, IPBES* scientists established a global biodiversity inventory that shows that one species out of eight is now threatened, i.e. one million species worldwide.
 The rate of extinction observed is 100 to 1,000 times higher than normal.
 This study is a milestone because it is the first to be conducted on a global scale.
 Biodiversity is also regularly assessed by the International Union for Conservation of Nature (IUCN)** which publishes red lists of species classified as "vulnerable", "endangered", "critically endangered", or "extinct".
 In their report, the IPBES scientists also highlighted anthropogenic pressures on biodiversity.
 Like the climate, biodiversity is very much impacted by human activities.